-From the toolbar, click Data Sources > Add a Data Source:
+From the toolbar, click Data Sources:

+And then click Add Query.
 The data source window is displayed:

 Each data source must have a unique name by which it is identified.

 - This can be up to 30 characters. - Once created, you cannot change the name of a data source. - In the example above, we have entered Customer Master.